Ablation studies, knockout studies, lesion studies

 Figure 1

-Can we work out how a complex or adaptive works by destroying bits of it?
+Can we work out how a complex or adaptive system works by destroying bits of it?

-Can a biologist fix a radio (Lazebnik 2002)?
-Could a neuroscientist even understand a microprocessor?
-(Jonas and Kording 2017) Should an alien doctor stop bleeding by removing blood?
-How about if we use the phrase edge of chaos?
+Questions about the limits of this methodology arise in Can a biologist fix a radio (Lazebnik 2002)?
+Could a neuroscientist understand a microprocessor (Jonas and Kording 2017)?
+Should an alien doctor stop human bleeding by removing blood?

-[…] Stochastic Gradient Descent is not literally biological evolution, but post-hoc analysis in machine learning has a lot in common with scientific approaches in biology, and likewise often requires an understanding of the origin of model behavior.
-Therefore, the following holds whether looking at parasitic brooding behavior or at the inner representations of a neural network: if we do not consider how a system develops, it is difficult to distinguish a pleasing story from a useful analysis.
-In this piece, I will discuss the tendency towards “interpretability creationism” – interpretability methods that only look at the final state of the model and ignore its evolution over the course of training—and propose a focus on the training process to supplement interpretability research.
+[…] Stochastic Gradient Descent is not literally biological evolution, but post-hoc analysis in machine learning has a lot in common with scientific approaches in biology, and likewise often requires an understanding of the origin of model behaviour.
+Therefore, the following holds whether looking at parasitic brooding behaviour or at the inner representations of a neural network: if we do not consider how a system develops, it is difficult to distinguish a pleasing story from a useful analysis.
+In this piece, I will discuss the tendency towards “interpretability creationism” — interpretability methods that only look at the final state of the model and ignore its evolution over the course of training — and propose a focus on the training process to supplement interpretability research.

-That essay clearly connects to model explanation, and I think, observational studies.
+That essay clearly connects to model explanation, and I think, observational studies generally.

 1 References